The intrinsic back muscles

 In the region of the ribcage, longissimus attaches to the vertebrae as well as the ribs.
 Meanwhile iliocostalis, being further to the side or more laterally positioned only attaches to the ribs.

-In the lumbar region, the lumbar fibers of longissimus (longissimus thoracis pars lumborum), run upwards from the back of the top of the hip crest to the transverse processes of the lumbar vertebrae.
+In the lumbar region, the lumbar fibers of longissimus (longissimus thoracis pars lumborum), run upwards from the back of the top of the hip crest and from the long dorsal sacroiliac ligament to the transverse processes of the lumbar vertebrae.

 The lumbar fibers of iliocostalis (iliocostalis lumborum pars lumborum) also run upwards from the back of the hip crest to the lumbar transverse processes.
 They attach more laterally.

 It's worth mentioning the multifidus again, particularly in the context of the lumbar spine.
-If the longissimus and iliocostalis activate from stabilized hip bones, they can anchor the transverse processes.
+If the longissimus and iliocostalis activate from stabilized hip bones (as well as a stabilized sacrum), they can anchor the transverse processes.
 This in turn can help anchor the multifidus well as other vertebral rotation muscles like the rotators and semispinalis.

 Activation of the middle band of the transverse abdominis may also help in stabilizing the lumbar transverse processes, particularly for the middle vertebrae (L2, L3, L4).

-Working from the bottom up and inwards to out, the lumbar-thoracic fibers of the longissimus muscle (longissimus thoracic pars thoracis) run upwards from the sacrum to the transverse processes of the thoracic vertebrae and to the backs of the ribs.
+Working from the bottom up and inwards to out, the lumbar-thoracic fibers of the longissimus muscle (longissimus thoracic pars thoracis) run upwards from the long dorsal sacroiliac ligament (which attaches between the back of the hip bone, near the PSIC and the sacrum) to the transverse processes of the thoracic vertebrae and to the backs of the ribs.

 The lumbar-thoracic fibers of iliocostalis lumborum (iliocostalis lumborum pars thoracis) run from the back of the iliac crest upwards to the ribs.